 Cost of education in Cyprus

-Public schools in Cyprus are free of charge, with Greek being the primary language of instruction.
+The cost of education in Cyprus varies greatly between free public schools and fee-charging private institutions.
+Public schools in Cyprus charge no fees, with Greek being the primary language of instruction.
 If you’re going the public school route, you should carefully research the quality of individual schools before enrolling your children.
 Factors to consider include the school’s curriculum, teaching methods, facilities and overall reputation.

-Expat relocation packages sometimes include provisions for children’s education, so it’s advisable to negotiate these benefits with an employer if they’re not already included.
+Expat relocation packages sometimes include provisions for children’s education, so try to negotiate these benefits with your employer if they’re not already included.

 Cost of healthcare in Cyprus

-Healthcare in Cyprus consists of both public and private sectors, with both systems providing a relatively high standard of care.
-Permanent residents can access free or subsidised healthcare in Cyprus’s public facilities.
-Waiting times for non-emergency procedures or specialist appointments in the public sector can sometimes be lengthy, which might prompt some expats to opt for private healthcare.
+Healthcare in Cyprus consists of both public and private sectors of similar size, both providing a relatively high standard of care.
+As a permanent resident, you can access free or subsidised healthcare through the General Healthcare System (GeSY), introduced in 2019 to provide universal coverage.
+Waiting times for non-emergency procedures or specialist appointments in the public sector can sometimes be lengthy, which might prompt you to opt for private healthcare.

-If you’re looking for more flexible options and extra coverage, you should consider private health insurance.
-Several international providers offer policies specifically designed for expats living in Cyprus.
-It is crucial to compare plans, taking note of the coverage, premiums and potential exclusions before deciding on the most suitable option for individual needs and budget constraints.
+If you’re looking for more flexible options and extra coverage, consider private health insurance.
+Several international providers are available that offer policies specifically designed for expats living in Cyprus.
+Compare their plans thoroughly, taking note of the coverage, premiums and potential exclusions before deciding on the most suitable option for your individual needs and budget constraints.
+Remember to maintain your residency status with at least one visit to Cyprus every two years to keep your healthcare benefits.

 Cost of living in Cyprus chart